-Church-Wide Child Protection Training
+Church-Wide Child Protection Policy & Training

-WHO CAN WATCH IT: Just about everyone!
+Just about everyone!
 Through it's geared to equip the adult and student volunteers (16 years and older) within NPC's ministries, we would encourage the adults and more mature students in the congregation to was these videos in order to (1) wisely steward their families, (2) build an environment of education and awareness throughout NPC as a whole, and (3) have a skilled eye to recognize and prevent abuse in our city and communities.

-WHO IT'S REQUIRED FOR: Effective January 1st, 2018, all volunteers who work with minors at NPC (nursery, childcare, NPCA, Green Pastures, Stillwater, etc.), as well as the Church leadership (pastors, staff, and officers), will be required to have completed this training, as well as the appropriate written application and background checks.
+Effective January 1st, 2018, all volunteers who work with minors at NPC (nursery, childcare, NPCA, Green Pastures, Stillwater, etc.), as well as the Church leadership (pastors, staff, and officers), will be required to have completed this training, as well as the appropriate written application and background checks.
 With the new year, if the training videos or any other portion of the application process are left incomplete, a person will be ineligible to volunteer or participate in leadership.

 1. Introduction to Child Abuse